 On August 2, 2022, we, as borrower, and our wholly-owned subsidiaries MeiraGTx UK II Limited and MeiraGTx Ireland DAC, as guarantors (the "Subsidiary Guarantors"), entered into a senior secured financing arrangement (the "Financing Agreement") by and among us, the Subsidiary Guarantors, the lenders and other parties from time to time party thereto and Perceptive Credit Holdings III, LP, as administrative agent and lender ("Perceptive").
-On December 19, 2022, the Financing Agreement was converted to a note purchase agreement (as converted, the "Note Purchase Agreement") between the same parties and under substantially the same terms and conditions as the Financing Agreement, subject to certain customary note constitution terms.
-The Note Purchase Agreement provides for an initial \$75 million notes issuance (the "Tranche 1 Notes"), and we may request an additional \$25 million notes issuance to be made at Perceptive's sole discretion before August 2, 2024 (the "Tranche 2 Notes", together with the Tranche 1 Notes, the "Notes").
+On December 19, 2022, the Financing Agreement was converted to a notes purchase agreement and guaranty (as converted, the "Notes Purchase Agreement") between the same parties and under substantially the same terms and conditions as the Financing Agreement, subject to certain customary note constitution terms.
+We and the Subsidiary Guarantors entered into a Consent and Amendment with Perceptive on August 10, 2023 (the "First Consent and Amendment), and we and the Subsidiary Guarantors entered into a second Consent and Amendment with Perceptive on December 20, 2023 (the "Second Consent and Amendment").
+The Notes Purchase Agreement provides for an initial \$75.0 million notes issuance (the "Tranche 1 Notes").
+Pursuant to the First Consent and Amendment, we were able to request in our sole discretion, and Perceptive agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes", together with the Tranche 1 Notes, the "Notes") at any time before August 2, 2024, subject to the terms of the Notes Purchase Agreement.
+Previously, the Company's request for issuance of the Tranche 2 Notes was to be determined at Perceptive's sole discretion.
+Under each of the First Consent and Amendment and the Second Consent and Amendment, the Notes Purchase Agreement was also amended to increase the applicable early redemption fee.
 The Notes incur interest, subject to certain provisions therein, at a fluctuating rate per annum equal to 10.00% plus the secured overnight financing rate administered by the Federal Reserve Bank of New York for a one-month tenor, subject to a 1.00% floor.
-The Note Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
-The Note Purchase Agreement also contains various restrictions and covenants, including, among other things, covenants regarding the incurrence of additional indebtedness, limitations on liens, limitations on certain investments, limitations on making distributions, dividends and other payments, mergers, consolidations and acquisitions, dispositions of assets, maintenance of at least \$3.0 million in a U.S. bank account, transactions with affiliates, changes to governing documents, changes to certain agreements and leases and changes in control.
-Our obligations under the Note Purchase Agreement are secured by our London, United Kingdom, or UK, and Shannon, Ireland manufacturing facilities, \$3.0 million of our cash and the bank accounts of the Subsidiary Guarantors, and the issued and outstanding equity interests of the Subsidiary Guarantors.
+The Notes Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
+The Notes Purchase Agreement also contains various restrictions and covenants, including, among other things, covenants regarding the incurrence of additional indebtedness, limitations on liens, limitations on certain investments, limitations on making distributions, dividends and other payments, mergers, consolidations and acquisitions, dispositions of assets, maintenance of at least \$3.0 million in a U.S. bank account, transactions with affiliates, changes to governing documents, changes to certain agreements and leases and changes in control.
+Our obligations under the Notes Purchase Agreement are secured by our London, UK and Shannon, Ireland manufacturing facilities, \$3.0 million of our cash and the bank accounts of the Subsidiary Guarantors, and the issued and outstanding equity interests of the Subsidiary Guarantors.

-There can be no assurance that Perceptive will elect to issue the Tranche 2 Notes or that our cash and cash equivalents available under the Note Purchase Agreement and under any future financings, together with any funds generated by our operations, will be sufficient to satisfy our debt payment obligations.
+There can be no assurance that our cash and cash equivalents available under the Notes Purchase Agreement and under any future financings, together with any funds generated by our operations, will be sufficient to satisfy our debt payment obligations.
 Our inability to generate funds, obtain financing sufficient to satisfy our debt payment obligations or remain in compliance with the debt covenants may result in such obligations being accelerated by our lenders, which would likely have a material adverse effect on our business, financial condition and results of operations.